Smarter Ways HR Can Approach Education as a Benefit

 The most innovative companies are using education as a benefit to improve recruitment efforts, increase retention and drive productivity.
 For others it’s an underutilized item on a checklist of things that employees expect to see on a benefits chart.

 Regardless of where you are on that spectrum there are smart ways to create an educational assistance program that produces results, whether you need a complete rebuild or simply a refresh.

 A More Effective Approach

-Why opt for this benefit model?
-The goal of an educational assistance program isn’t to simply help pay to go back to school, it’s to help pay for someone to graduate with a credential that provides value to themselves and the company.
+Why opt for this education as a benefit model?
+The goal of a tuition assistance program isn’t to simply help pay to go back to school, it’s to help pay for someone to graduate with a credential that provides value to themselves and the company.

-By providing a stair step assistance plan you may be more likely to incent what you expect while also providing more support once the employee has shown a commitment towards the goal.
+By providing a stair step assistance plan you may be more likely to incentivize what you expect while also providing more support once the employee has shown a commitment towards the goal.

 Look Beyond the Typical Degree and Certificate Programs

 There’s another approach as well.
 Let’s say for example a company in the retail space known for their excellence in customer service has an employee interested in finishing their undergraduate degree.
 Their initial interest may be a standard Business Administration (BSBA) degree with courses covering management, marketing, economics, etc. While there is nothing wrong with those goals, it’s definitely not a differentiator nor does it provide an individualized opportunity that would be more in line with what the retail employee may want to focus on.

 However, in looking at the thousands of available online degree programs, that employee might instead opt for a BS in Consumer Sciences.
 This degree has courses in Consumer Economics, Consumer Marketing Management, Consumer Protection, Psychology of Money, Consumer Conflict Resolution, Consumer Communications, Consumer Demographics and Trends and more.